AmadeusQQ/behavioral-cloning/README.md

 Normal distribution of angles
 - Images with angles smaller than -1 or greater than 1 help reduce driving straight bias
+- Images with angles -25 and 25 help the car recover when about to hit a kerb or go off the road

 Inverse relationship between batch size and memory usage
 - Large batch size improves gradient estimation accuracy at the expense of memory usage